System Architecture

 Non-custodial USDC escrow on Base.
 Buyer locks funds, seller delivers, buyer confirms or disputes.
 Six entrypoints, one state machine, no admin override.

-4-stage pipeline: constitutional rules → evidence bundle → N=3 multi-model vote → explainable verdict.
+4-stage pipeline: constitutional rules → evidence bundle → N=3 voter ensemble → explainable verdict.
 Framework-agnostic by construction.
+Cross-architecture diversity when OPENAI_API_KEY is configured; honest fallback otherwise.

 markDelivered pins keccak256(content) on-chain.
 If the bytes change post-inspection, the hash mismatches and the arbiter sees it.